-When the vehicle is shifted out of REVERSE (with camera delay turned on), the camera image will continue to be displayed for up to 10 seconds after shifting out of REVERSE unless the vehicle speed exceeds 8 mph (13 km/h), the vehicle is shifted into PARK or the ignition is placed in the OFF position.
+When the vehicle is shifted out of REVERSE (with camera delay turned on), the camera image will continue to be displayed for up to 10 seconds, unless the vehicle speed exceeds 8 mph (13 km/h), the vehicle is shifted into PARK or the ignition is placed in the OFF position.
 There is a touchscreen button "X" to disable the display of the camera image.

-If Trailer Reverse Guidance is selected through manually activated Surround View, Backup Camera, or Cargo Camera, the below deactivation conditions are applied:
+If Trailer Reverse Guidance is selected through manually activated Surround View, Backup Camera, or Cargo Camera, the below deactivation conditions apply:

-- The "X" button on the display is pressed

-- The vehicle is shifted into PARK
+- The "X" button on the display is pressed - The vehicle is shifted into PARK

-- The ignition is placed in the OFF position

-- The vehicle speed is over 8 mph (13 km/h) for 10 seconds
+- The ignition is placed in the OFF position - The vehicle speed is over 8 mph (13 km/h) for 10 seconds